About Queensland Water and Land Carers

 Queensland Water and Land Carers Inc. (QWaLC) is the peak body for NRM volunteers in Queensland.
 We are an independent, non-government, not-for-profit organisation.
 QWaLC formed in April 2004 to fill an important need in supporting the valuable work of volunteer community groups in the Natural Resources Management sector in the state.

-The Department of Natural Resources and Mines
+The Department of Natural Resources, Mines and Energy

-In the year 2015/16 QWaLC also received funds to deliver activities under the project : A Queensland Community of Water and Land Carers – Involved, Informed and Capable
+QWaLC also received funds to deliver activities under the project : A Queensland Community of Water and Land Carers – Involved, Informed and Capable

 The organisation is answerable to our membership, which is made up of a broad range of volunteer NRM groups.
 Members include Landcare, Coastcare, Waterwatch, Bushcare, catchment associations, conservation groups regional bodies and sub-regional organisations.